krgamestudios/Toy/c-api/toy_interpreter_h.md

 If the given bytecode's embedded version is not compatible with the current interpreter, then this function will refuse to execute.

-Re-using a `Toy_Interpreter` instance without first resetting it is possible (that's how the repl works), however doing so may have unintended consequences if the scripts are not intended to be used in such a way.
+Re-using a `Toy_Interpreter` instance without first resetting it is possible (that's how the REPL works), however doing so may have unintended consequences if the scripts are not intended to be used in such a way.
 Any variables declared will persist.

 ### void Toy_resetInterpreter(Toy_Interpreter* interpreter)